DyNaam1c/SSH-Brute/README.md

 .
 Select timeout & threads.

 # ❌Legal disclaimer
-I the creator assumes no responsibility for any actions taken as a result of this code.
+I the creator assumes no responsibility for anyones actions taken as a result of this code.

 # ☕️Buy me a coffee
 BTC: bc1q80jm6sqtaj9y7kcgtztydgq5z9pluzctxq92je